1. What Is An Arc Flash?

 - Exposure of only 1 to 2 calories cause second degree burns

-The temperature of the sun is 5,5050C degrees.
-Temperatures can reach up to over 190000C degrees in an arc flash incident!
+The temperature of the sun is 5,505oC degrees.
+Temperatures can reach up to over 19000 oC degrees in an arc flash incident.

-The power of the blast can throw your workers across a room.
+The power of the blast from an arc flash explosion can throw your workers across a room.
 The sound blast can rupture eardrums, or even cause permanent deafness in certain circumstances.
-The sound blast can be up to 140 decibels – louder than a gunshot which is 133 decibels!
+The sound blast can be up to 140 decibels – louder than a gunshot which is 133 decibels.

 Similarly, the bright flash can cause temporary blindness.
 In certain extreme cases permanent blindness can occur.

-Considering all this the question may be asked – what is the use of PPE or FR clothing in such a case?
-The PPE and clothing doesn’t eradicate these risks, by any means.
+Considering all this the question may be asked – what is the use of PPE or arc flash clothing in such a case?
+The PPE and clothing don’t eradicate these risks, by any means.
 The aim of arc flash clothing is to reduce the amount of second degree burns to a survivable level for the wearer.

-Arc flashes can happen when electricity jumps through the air between conductors – evidently some work areas can be very low risk, whilst those that work in selected industries are a far greater risk of accident.
+An arc flash can happen when electricity jumps through the air between conductors – evidently some work areas can be very low risk, whilst those that work in selected industries are a far greater risk of an accident.

 Within the rail industry there is a real risk of Arc, especially with the current electrification of the railway being undertaken with the UK.

 These may be the industries that first spring to mind when electrical arcs are talked about – and for good reason.
-In general workers working in these industries are at the highest risk of arc flashes.
+In general workers working in these sectors are at the highest risk of an arc flash.

-The HSG47 is part of the Health and Safety Guidance Act.
-It related to avoiding danger from underground services – so if your company does any sort of digging or excavations this means there is a risk from hitting underground services and need Arc Flash Resistant workwear.
+HSG47 (Avoiding Danger From Underground Services) is part of the Health and Safety Guidance Act.
+If your organisation is involved in digging or excavations this means there is a risk of hitting underground services and employees need arc flash workwear.

-One of the key dangers are electrical cables – if one of your team hits these there is a real hazard regarding arc flashes.
-PPE and arc flash clothing should be the last line of defence against these hazards, after the risk has been minimised as much as possible through best practices.
+One of the key dangers are electrical cables – if one of your team hits these there is a real hazard regarding an arc flash explosion.
+PPE and arc flash clothing should be the last line of defence against these hazards, after the risk has been minimised as much as possible through appropriate health and safety measures.

 Underwear!
-Even if your team is fully kitted out in ARC FR clothing, if they are wearing polyester underwear it can melt in the heat of a flash, and cause serious damage.
-Cotton underwear should be worn.
+Even if your team is fully kitted out in arc flash clothing, if they are wearing polyester underwear it can melt in the heat of a flash and cause serious damage.
+Cotton underwear such as the ProGARM® flame resistant men’s and ladies boxer briefs should be worn.

-During the colder months of the year FR Arc thermal underwear is recommended, to benefit from the extra protection that layering garments brings.
+During the colder months of the year FR Arc thermal base layers are recommended, to benefit from the extra protection that layering garments brings.

-There are 2 ways to test arc clothing.
-Some garments are certified to one or the other, or can be certified to both.
+There are 2 ways to test arc flash clothing.
+Some garments are certified to one or the other or can be certified to both.

-The first test method is the ‘open arc’ which tests ATPV – scroll down for an explanation of this.
+The first test method is the ‘open arc’ which tests ATPV.
 The open arc test method is categorised as EN61482-1-1.

 The second test method is the ‘box test’ which provides two class rating on a pass/fail basis.
 Class 1 is protection against an arc to 4kA, whilst Class 2 is protected against 7kA.

-Arc clothing can be rated to an ATPV rating.
-Arc Thermal Performance Value is measured in Calories per cm2.
+Arc clothing can be rated to an ATPV or ELIM rating.
+Arc Thermal Performance Value (ATPV) is measured in Calories per cm2.
 The APTV is based on burns that results in 50% likelihood of a second degree under fabric.
 This is important – if the person wearing the garment has less than 50% second degree burns then their likelihood of survival is greatly increased.

-All arc clothing is rated to be effective against flame and arcs.
-In contrast not all FR clothing is resistant to arcs.
-This is because arc resistant clothing insulates FR clothing from Arc flashes.
+All arc flash clothing is rated to be effective against flame and arcs.
+In contrast not all FR clothing is resistant to an arc flash.
+This is because arc resistant clothing insulates FR clothing from arc flashes.

 Why Buy From Clad Safety?